ARMmbed/time_series_database_doc/time_series_database.md

 1. Go back to the mbed web compiler and click on the file `security.h`.
 1. Delete the existing text and paste the text you copied.
 1. Click the "Save" button near the top and the "Compile" button near the top.
-1. After compilation suceeds a file is downloaded automatically: `mbed-os-example-client_K64F.bin`.
+1. After compilation succeeds a file is downloaded automatically: `mbed-os-example-client_K64F.bin`.
 1. Drag-and-drop this file to the disk for your mbed device.

 Follow the [mbed-os-example-client](https://github.com/ARMmbed/mbed-os-example-client) to get data from a device into mbed Connector.